You are here

 Brenda Wallace Reading Room is situated on the third floor.
 Come to the reading room to read, study, or relax with a book or periodical.
 Please note--like the third floor, the BWCC has been designated as a quiet area.

 Graduate study rooms

-These are assigned on a first-come, first-served basis for the year but because of large waiting lists, rooms unused for a week will be re-assigned.
-Two have been set aside for daily use.
+These rooms are assigned on a first-come, first-served basis for the week, but because of large waiting lists, rooms unused for a week will be re-assigned.
+Eight have been set aside for daily use.
 The rooms are checked regularly to see that library material in them is signed out; if it is not, room privileges may be revoked.

 Group study rooms

 The library has private study rooms that will seat from 2 to 12 people and these may be reserved at the Borrower Services Desk for up to 3 hours.